jfdenise/wildfly-graal/README.md

 * All jars are put in the classpath.
 * logmanager is initialized at buildtime
 * A bunch of types are loaded through reflection, we use a reachability-metadata.json that contains the needed types and resources.
+* We benefit from the `experimental-class-define-support` support of Graal VM to define the WAR classes.

 # Install graalvm